Department of Juridical Studies

 Through the Department of Law’s systematic and incremental curriculum, students learn to objectively analyze contemporary social problems and use a fair, logical thought process to work toward solutions — without the excessive stress of some law programs.
 These skills comprise what we call the “legal mind.”
-The Department offers over 140 classes, from small introductory classes to advanced seminars that explore cutting-edge fields.
+The Department offers a rich curriculum of studies, from small introductory classes to advanced seminars that explore cutting-edge fields.
 The flexible curriculum allows students to deepen their knowledge through self-directed learning, opening up a broad range of future career paths.